microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/certificateauthoritypath-post-mutualtlsoauthconfigurations.md

 ## Response

 If successful, this method returns a `201 Created` response code and a [mutualTlsOauthConfiguration](../resources/mutualtlsoauthconfiguration.md) object in the response body.
-If a validation failure occurs during the certificate validation steps, the method returns a `400 Bad Request` along with the message, "Unable to validate device certificate".
+If a validation failure occurs during the certificate validation steps, the method returns a `400 Bad Request` along with the error message, `Invalid value specified for property 'certificate' of resource 'CertificateAuthorityInformation'.`

 For more information, see [Microsoft Graph error responses and resource types](/graph/errors).